Michael is Free Electrons’ founder and Chief Executive Officer.

-Michael has a 20 years experience using Unix and GNU / Linux and promoting Free Software.
+Michael has 20 years of experience using Unix and GNU / Linux and promoting Free Software.
+He has been working with embedded Linux since 2003 and created Free Electrons in 2004.

 Embedded Linux experience